After cancer treatment, you may have concerns about financial issues, insurance policies and work.

 If you are unable to carry out your previous role, your employer doesn’t have to offer you a different job unless your cancer is work-related.

-Must I disclose I had cancer in job applications?
+Must I say I had cancer in job applications?

-While some people may want to tell a potential employer that they have had cancer, you don't need to unless it is relevant to the position.
-If you are asked about a gap in your rÈsumÈ, you can say that you had a health issue and it's now resolved.
+While some people may want to tell a potential employer that they have had cancer, you don’t need to unless it may impact on your ability to do the job.
+If you are asked about a gap in your résumé, you can say that you had a health issue and it’s now resolved.

 What if I can no longer work?